soylentOrange/sdarr/README.md

 A toe-region and a non-zero intercept are added to make the test data less boring.

-The sdarr-function analyzes the data and wil give a small report as a message.
+The sdarr-function analyzes the data and will give a small report as a message.
 It should confirm the Young’s-modulus of 68 GPa and an intercept of 10 MPa.